ansible/docker-test-containers/README.md

-# integration-test-images
+# docker-test-images
-Containers for use with Ansible module integration tests involving Docker.
+Container images for use with Ansible module integration tests involving Docker.